Now tell me the truth, who as soon as I said Archimedes lesson thought of the little owl from Sword in the Stone (affiliate link)?

 I also should have chosen things more dramatic than Batman, Martian Manhunter, and a matchbox car.
 They were all metal and seemed hefty enough.

 And, in case you were wondering, the little army men are still wildly popular.
-That is now the preferred way of listening to history while enacting their Civil War battles with the cannons over and over and over again.
+That is now the preferred way of listening to history while enacting their Civil War battles with the cannons repeatedly.
 But, Lego history is still a favorite in our house, and my preferred method because I don’t have to spend HOURS, HOURS I say cutting them out.

 I have requests for more guys.
 They don’t realize how long it takes to cut out all of those little guys.
 Really it takes FOREVER……., But they make great reenactments.
 Seriously.